UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-deploy/usage.md

 A component version of HFS files can be deployed in either old format or new format of HFS directory mapping.
 In the old format of HFS directory mapping, it accepts only the target directory as input and during deployment, the container directories are created, and files are moved to the respective container.
 Mapping is in the below format`Target-Directory-path`Whereas the new format of HFS directory mapping, follows the same rule as for deploying the MVS Datasets.
 The mapping may contain multiple lines with each line in the below format
 `Source-Container-Name, Target-Directory-path`

-On contrary to old format the deployment with new format does not create a sub-directory of source container while moving to target directory.
+On contrary to old format the deployment with new format does not create a subdirectory of source container while moving to target directory.

 ## Deploying by using the Job Monitor